christosgalano/devops-with-github/CONTRIBUTING.md

 # Contributing to the devops-with-github repository

-Thank you for considering contributing to the devops-with-github repository!
+Thank you for considering contributing to the **devops-with-github** repository!
 We welcome your input and appreciate your efforts to improve this resource.
 To ensure a smooth and collaborative experience, please review the guidelines below before making any contributions.

 ## Ways to Contribute

-There are several ways you can contribute to the devops-with-github repository:
+There are several ways you can contribute to this repository:

 - **Feedback:** Share your thoughts, suggestions, or bug reports by opening an issue in the repository.
 We value your feedback and will carefully consider any ideas that can enhance the template.